enigmalea/mod-handbook/Templates/Arlathan/Discord Promos.md

 ## :sparkles: **Join us for the 2024 exchange** :sparkles:

-If you love elves, then we have the fanwork exchange for you!
+Do you love elves?
+If so, then we have the fanwork exchange for you!
 Arlathan Exchange is a celebration of Elvhen characters and is open to gen fic, ships, or solo/introspective pieces that focus on elfy goodness, whether that’s Dalish, city, or even Evanuris.

 **NOMINATIONS OPEN IN #x# WEEKS!**
 #Discord Timestamp#